One-Step is Enough: Sparse Autoencoders for Text-to-Image Diffusion Models: Introduction

-By analyzing the features selected with regards to the edit category we quantify the specialization of \turbo's transformer blocks that we also observe when interacting with SDXL through SAEPaint.
+By analyzing the features selected with regard to the edit category we quantify the specialization of \turbo's transformer blocks that we also observe when interacting with SDXL through SAEPaint.
 In particular, the ``detail'' block was most effective for adding/deleting/changing objects/details and the ``style'' block for changing color/background and style.

-\mypar{Generalization across steps and architectures} Furthermore, we observe that despite training on the one-step process we find that our learned features generalize without requiring additional training to the \turbo's four-step process and even vanilla SDXL's multi-step process (see Fig.~\ref{fig:fig1} or \autoref{app:multi-step}).
-We also quantify this behavior by analyzing reconstruction performance and feature overlap across multiple denoising steps.
-Additionally, we are also able train SAEs that can be used to manipulate the generative process of FLUX Schnell~\cite{flux2024} (also Fig.~\ref{fig:fig1}).
+\mypar{Generalization across steps and architectures} \cam{Despite training on the one-step process we find that our learned features -- without requiring additional training -- generalize to the \turbo's four-step process and even vanilla SDXL's multi-step process.
+We find that one-step denoising is enough for training meaningful SAE features applicable to multi-step denoising.
+Our one-step SAEs not only retain much of their reconstruction quality but also their learned features retain their semantic meaning and causal influence on the multi-step generation (see Fig.~\ref{fig:fig1} or \autoref{app:multi-step}).} We quantify this by analyzing reconstruction performance and feature overlap across multiple denoising steps.

+Additionally, we train SAEs that can be used to manipulate the generative process of FLUX Schnell~\cite{flux2024} (also Fig.~\ref{fig:fig1}). \cam{Again we observe that training on the one step generation process is enough.
+We consider this a crucial result because it demonstrates that meaningful, interpretable features can be extracted with significantly lower computational resources by training on the distilled model and then effectively deployed to understand and edit more powerful, multi-step models.}

-Thus, we show that SAEs learn interpretable features that causally affect \turbo's image generation process.
-Importantly, the learned features provide insight into the computational details of \turbo's forward pass, such as the different roles of the investigated transformer blocks.
-By open-sourcing our library and SAEs, we lay the foundation for further research in this area.
+\cam{Thus, we show that SAEs learn interpretable features that causally the image generation process.
+By open-sourcing our library and SAEs, we lay the foundation for further research in this area.}